If an Arizona court has charged your child with felony drug charges, you need an attorney.

 Juvenile courts in Arizona have a somewhat wider range of options than adult courts.
+This can leave many people wondering what to expect in juvenile court.
 Some of the possible penalties for drug possession in juvenile court are:

 Juvenile courts focus on rehabilitating young people.
 Because of this, a juvenile court can order the juvenile offender to attend drug counseling.
 Arizona courts can also order the juvenile’s parents to attend drug counseling.

 An Arizona court can place a juvenile on probation for drug possession.
 When a court orders probation, your child will have to comply with some specific terms.

 For example, the terms of probation will probably include attending school regularly.
 Your child might also have to maintain a job, or find one if they are old enough.
 They might have to participate in drug counseling or community service.